ST HELENA MOORINGS

 Customs ofﬁcers or you may be directed to report ashore at an appointed time.
 The visitorsʼ moorings are allocated by the Harbourmaster.

-Should you arrive during normal working hours, try calling on VHF Channel 14 and speak to him directly as you arrive.
+Should you arrive during normal working hours, try calling on VHF Channel 14 as you arrive and speak to the harbourmaster directly.

-The Harbourmaster will direct you to one of the numbered moorings, dependent on your LOA and tonnage.
+The Harbourmaster or St Helena Yacht Services will direct you to one of the numbered moorings, dependent on your LOA and tonnage.

 Should you arrive out of hours or have difficulty contacting the Radio who will assist you in making contact.
-Should you arrive during the night and the Harbourmaster is not available, you may pick up any free red/yellow buoy until morning.
+Should you arrive during the night and the Harbourmaster is not available, you may pick up any free red/yellow buoy until morning, or assistance can be provided by St Helena Yacht Services.

 You will ﬁnd a 25mm galvanised mooring ring on the buoy, to which you should attach your own mooring lines.